oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/3-postman/3-postman.md

 1. Save **Object Storage Namespace** to your text file for later reference.

 1. *bucketName* should be the name of the bucket where you uploaded the sample image for this lab, i.e **docu-bucket**.
-Refer to your text file for the name. ensure it has double quotes around it.
+Refer to your text file for the name.
+Ensure it has double quotes around it.

 1. *objectName* should be **"invoice-sample.PNG"** (This is one of the files you uploaded in Lab 2 and the name is case sensitive.)